Tanishka15/ai-learning-agent/DEMO_PROMPTS.md

 Help me plan my studies for the next month across all courses
 ```

-## 🧠 **Reasoning Chain Demo (Toggle ON/OFF)**
+##  **Reasoning Chain Demo (Toggle ON/OFF)**

 ### 7. Complex Assignment Analysis
 ```
-I'm struggling with my programming assignment in CS 103.
+I'm struggling with my programming assignment in HS 103.
 Can you help me understand what I need to focus on based on the course materials?
 ```

 ### 8. Multi-Course Priority Assessment